apigee/api-platform-samples/doc-samples/java-hello/README.md

 # How to create a Java callout

 This sample is a simple proxy that uses a Java Callout policy.
 This sample is designed to be used with the Apigee Edge doc topic [How to use a Java Callout](http://docs.apigee.com/api-reference/content/how-create-java-callout).
-Please refer to that topic to learn more.
+Please refer to that topic to learn about compiling and running the sample.

+>Note: This example `pom.xml` and related build files are intended as examples only.
+If you create a Java callout project, you may need to add dependencies or make other modifications that are beyond the scope of this example.

 # Ask the community